VainF/Diff-Pruning/README.md

 python tools/extract_cifar10.py --output data
 ```

-The following script will download an official DDPM model and pack it in the format of Huggingface Diffusers.
+The following script will download an official DDPM model and convert it to the format of Huggingface Diffusers.
 You can find the converted model at *pretrained/ddpm_ema_cifar10*.
 It is an EMA version of [google/ddpm-cifar10-32](https://huggingface.co/google/ddpm-cifar10-32)
 ```bash
 bash tools/convert_cifar10_ddpm_ema.sh
 ```